lynhan318/nextlint/README.md

 # Nextlint

-Rich text editor (WYSIWYG) written in Svelte, using [MeltUI](https://melt-ui.com/) headless UI and [tailwindcss](https://tailwindcss.com/) CSS framework, built on top of tiptap editor(headless editor).
+Rich text editor (WYSIWYG) written in Svelte, using [MeltUI](https://melt-ui.com/) headless UI and [tailwindcss](https://tailwindcss.com/) CSS framework.

+Built on top of [tiptap](https://tiptap.dev/) editor(headless editor) and [prosemirror](https://prosemirror.net/).
 Easy to use, develop and maintain.
 A prompt engine that helps to integrate with any AI API, and enhance the writing experience.

 Dark/Light theme is supported and customizable.